simutool/.github/profile/README.md

 The system was deployed and used across the consortium for the duration of the project.
 The repositories in this organization are an **archived snapshot of the project's prototype implementation**, preserved for reference.

-*(Outcomes, if you can source them: an internal project evaluation reported faster R&D turnaround and reduced time locating data assets.
-Keep only the figures you can stand behind.)*

 ## Team & role